p4535992/inventory-plus/README.md

 **Feature: Equipment Multiplier:** Apply a weight multiplier to equipped items

-**[Only with 'Feature: Equipment Multiplier' enabled] Equipment Multiplier value:** What weight multiplier to apply to equipped items
+**[Only with 'Feature: Equipment Multiplier' enabled] Equipment Multiplier value:** What weight multiplier to apply to equipped items.
+ATTENTION: If the module 'Variant Encumbrance' is present and active this feature is disabled by default if the module settings 'Feature: Integration with Variant Encumbrance' is enabled",

+**Feature: Integration with Variant Encumbrance**: If enabled it will calculate the weight with the API of the module 'VariantEncumbrance' for a better and smarter calculation of the weight, if the module is present and active

 ## API